 My husband and I are joint owners of a business – do we have to file as a partnership?

 The IRS has special rules for a husband-and-wife business team.
-If you and your husband are the only members of a business you both operate and work, you can elect to be treated as qualified joint venture and file two Schedules C, or Schedules F, splitting all income and expenses.
+If you and your husband are the only members of a business you both operate and work, you can elect to be treated as a qualified joint venture and file two Schedules C, or Schedules F, splitting all income and expenses.

 What can I deduct from my side job or self-employment income?